 Another consideration is roadside safety.
 Luminaires must be installed in safe locations that recognize their potential hazard to vehicles.
-Their location must also take into account the need to maintain the lights on a regular basis, meaning they must be accessible to workers.
+The location and placement of luminaires must also take into account the need for maintenance, meaning they must be accessible to workers.

 Additional consideration must be given to other environmental factors as well, including "light pollution".
 Light pollution is often a concern of neighbours living adjacent to a roadway facility.
-This excess light may detract from the enjoyment of the nighttime setting, but it also has been shown by recent research to have negative effects on biological systems.
+This excess light may detract from the enjoyment of the nighttime setting, and have negative effects on biological systems.
 Therefore, the reduction in light pollution should be a major consideration in the installation of illumination.
+Finally, the understanding that the decision to not illuminate the entire RHVP section was inextricably linked to environmental concerns and approvals, review of full illumination was not undertaken but restricted to spot locations.